Lonely Planet: BBC's sale to NC2

-COVID-19

-In April 2020 Lonely Planet made the decision to close its Australian and London offices and reduce staffing levels globally in response to the downturn in the travel business resulting from the COVID-19 pandemic.
-The company continued to publish its guidebooks, phrasebooks, maps, children's books and inspirational pictorials but chose to close its magazine.

 Red Ventures

 In December 2020, NC2 Media sold Lonely Planet to Red Ventures for an undisclosed amount.
-Lonely Planet offices continue to operate in Dublin, Nashville, New Delhi and Beijing.
+Lonely Planet offices continue to operate in Dublin, Nashville and New Delhi.
 Phillippe von Borries, a former co-founder and CEO of Refinery29, was named head of the company.

+In 2022, Lonely Planet bought Elsewhere, a website that links travellers directly with experts who assist in designing trips.

+In 2024, Lonely Planet announced that it had withdrawn from the market in China and ceased publishing travel guides in simplified Chinese.

 Products

 Lonely Planet's online community, the Thorn Tree, was created in 1996.
 It is named for a Naivasha thorn tree (Acacia xanthophloea) that has been used as a message board for the city of Nairobi, Kenya since 1902.
 The tree still exists in the Stanley Hotel, Nairobi.
 In April 2020, the forum was locked and left in read-only mode as part of Lonely Planet temporarily halting business in response to the COVID-19 pandemic.
 In September 2021, the Thorn Tree was shut down.

 In 2009, Lonely Planet began publishing a monthly travel magazine called Lonely Planet Traveller.
 It is available in digital versions for a number of countries.

-Lonely Planet also had its own television production company, which has produced series, such as Globe Trekker, Lonely Planet Six Degrees, and Lonely Planet: Roads Less Travelled.
+Lonely Planet also had its own television production company, which has produced series such as Globe Trekker, Lonely Planet Six Degrees and Lonely Planet: Roads Less Travelled.
 Toby Amies and Asha Gill (both British TV presenters) took part in Lonely Planet Six Degrees.

 Controversies

-A mention in a Lonely Planet guidebook can draw large numbers of travelers, which changes places mentioned.
-For example, Lonely Planet has been blamed for the rise of what is sometimes referred to as 'the Banana Pancake Trail' in South East Asia.

 In 1996, in response to a "Visit Myanmar" campaign by the Burmese military government, the Burmese opposition National League for Democracy (NLD) and its leader Aung San Suu Kyi called for a tourism boycott.
 As the publication of Lonely Planet's guidebook to Myanmar (Burma) is seen by some as an encouragement to visit that country, this led to calls for a boycott of Lonely Planet.
-Lonely Planet's view is that it highlights the issues surrounding a visit to the country, and that it wants to make sure that readers make an informed decision.
+Lonely Planet's view is that it highlights the issues surrounding a visit to the country and that it wants to make sure readers make an informed decision.
 In 2009, the NLD formally dropped its previous stance and now welcomes visitors "who are keen to promote the welfare of the common people".

+Lonely Planet popularity in the 21st century means a mention in a Lonely Planet guidebook is likely to inspire large numbers of travellers to that location.
+In 2010, for instance, Lonely Planet was blamed for the rise of what is sometimes referred to as the "Banana Pancake Trail" in Southeast Asia.

 In March 2019, Lonely Planet posted a video on Facebook falsely claiming that the Banaue Rice Terraces in the Philippines were created by the Chinese, leading to criticism.
-The magazine later posted on Twitter in April 2019 that their Facebook video was indeed "misleading", and that they would update the next Philippines book edition, but will not scrap current editions that already wrongfully state that the terraces were made by the Chinese.
+The magazine later posted on Twitter in April 2019 that their Facebook video was indeed "misleading" and that they would update the next Philippines book edition but would not scrap current editions that already wrongfully state that the terraces were made by the Chinese.